gamberoillecito/unBLOCHed/readme.md

 - [ ] **Vector notation**: So far the only way to input a new state is to insert its density matrix, I would like to allow users to write something like $\Psi = \alpha |0 \rangle + \beta |1 \rangle$ to make it easier to experiment.
 - [ ] **Time evolution**: I plan on adding a way to simulate the time evolution of the Bloch sphere according to some model (e.g. Bloch-Redfield).
 This would allow user to press "Play" to see how the Bloch vector would evolve as time passes.
 - [ ] **Noise**: I would like to allow the implementation of some sort of noise on the state.
+- [ ] **Measurement**: I would like to add a simple feature that allows to see the probabilities of a projective measurement given a basis.

 ## Contributors

 Thanks to all the people that helped build this project!

 <img width="48%" alt="image" src="https://contrib.nn.ci/api?repo=gamberoillecito/unBLOCHed" />